2019: A Year of ChangeOur perspective on Scottish Gin in 2019.

 2. Scottish Gin – botanicals and NGS

 The industry, on the face of it, and based on the discussions we’ve had, sees Scottish Gin as a juniper based spirt that’s made in Scotland.
-It’s not about where the NGS or botanical come from, it’s about where the process to create the spirit happens.
+It’s not about where the NGS or botanicals come from, it’s about where the process to create the spirit happens.
 Those gin makers and gin brands that are in a position to use locally sourced botanicals, either through careful planning, cultivation of their land or through sustainable foraging, are in a unique position.
 It provides these gin brands with a USP, it lets them shape their gin around the literal shape of their local landscape.
 For most gin makers, some of the most common botanicals in gin can’t naturally be grown here in sufficient quantities to sustain demand due to the Scottish terroir.

 NGS (Neutral Grain Spirit) is basically the blank canvas used with botanicals to create gin and has been another talking point.
 There are a few Scottish distillers who are in a position to create their own NGS, which is a costly, expensive and time consuming process.
 From field to bottle and grain to glass, there are a select handful of Scottish Gin makers who are able to take this approach.
 Again, this provides those brands with a USP that they can use to shape the narrative around their business and products.